Updated on September 5, 2022 by Sarina Tariq

 Always read all the reviews you find before buying – some people hesitate, saying there will always be negative reviews and positive reviews and it is pointless to read the reviews and buy anything.
 But there will be some feature of the product we may miss from the product description which we always find in the reviews.
 At least that is my experience.

 Some of the reviews you see may be false – hard to believe.
 You are really naive if you believe all the reviews are all honest.
 If a product sounds too good to be true by one or two or similar low number of buyers, be a little cautious.

-And do not miss fine points in the product description and then complaint that the product did not meet expectations.
+And do not miss fine points in the product description and then complain that the product did not meet expectations.
 Realize that online purchase always involves different color perceptions by different people.
 The photo of the product on the website may have (rare but possible) a different color than the one which came to you.

 Did you check third party Seller profile / review /rating

 This refers to the small sellers on big sites as well as small websites selling their own products.
 With Big sites, their reputation presides them.

 Other than the product, you also have to vet the seller’s profile and their reputation in the market.

 If they consistently have bad reviews for not fulfilling orders correctly, or sending a wrong item, or annoying customers with post-purchase phone calls for reviews (this tops all of the annoyances for me), beware.